lalynjay/Time_series_analysis/README.md

 # Forecasting

-I will now calculate the 3 year forecast, along with confidence intervals, for zipcode 94089 using the SARIMA model from above.
+The 3 year forecast, along with confidence intervals, was then calcultated for zipcode 94089 using the Prophet model from above.
 A linnear upward trend is predicted.
 The confidence interval is relatively narrow for the first year, but widens considerably by the end of the forecast time period.
 Even if actual values are on the low end of forecast values, these is still growth predicted in the near future.
-Using the SARIMA model that was used to predict and forecast future values for 94089 on all relevant zipcodes.
+The Prophet model was then used to forecast future values for all relevant zipcodes.
 The zipcode and corresponding forecasted 3 year ROI were stored in a list, which was sorted and used to make conclusions.

 (prophet forecast) ![outcomes](https://github.com/lalynjay/Time_series_analysis/blob/main//images/proph_forecast.png)

 # Recommendations

 The zipcodes forecasted to have the highest ROI in the next 3 years are 94086, 95008, 95134, 95117, and 95118.
-Forecasted 3 year ROI for the top 5 zipcodes range between 51% and 55%.
-All 5 zipcodes had an average 2018 home value between roughly \\$1.3 and \\$1.9 million, possibly indicating the zipcodes already on the higher end of the price rance are forecasted to grow even more.
+Forecasted 3 year ROI for the top 5 zipcodes ranged between 51% and 55%.
+All 5 zipcodes had an average 2018 home value between roughly \$1.3 and \$1.9 million, possibly indicating the zipcodes already on the higher end of the price rance are forecasted to grow even more.
 Sunnyvale had only 2 zipcodes represented, yet one of them was the highest forecasted %ROI.
 The rest of the zipcodes belonged to San Jose.

 (top 5) ![outcomes](https://github.com/lalynjay/Time_series_analysis/blob/main//images/top5_ROI.png)

 # Conclusions

+Given the growth the area has seen in the last decade, any of the above 5 zipcodes would be a good investment choice.
+A brief summary about each zipcode is provided below.
+Statistics sourced from https://www.zipdatamaps.com/

 ## Zipcode 94086:
 - Predicted to grow by 55%